Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

 \subsubsection{Rigidly layered presaturated towers are strongly presaturated}

 \begin{lemma}~ Assume that $\BB$ is a rigidly layered complete boolean algebra which is forcing equivalent to a presaturated tower of normal filters of height $\delta$.
-Then $\BB$ is forcing equivalent to a strongly presaturated tower of normal filters. \end{lemma} \begin{proof} Let $\{\QQ_p:p\in D\}$ be a witness that $\BB$ is rigidly layered.
-Let $\dot{G}\in V^{\BB}$ be a $\BB$-name for a $V$-normal tower of ultrafilters such that for all $V$-generic filters $H$ for $\BB$, $G=val_H(\dot{G})$ is a $V$-normal tower of ultrafilters such that $Ult(V,G)^{<\delta}\subset Ult(V,G)$.
-Define $\II(\dot{G})$ to be the tower of normal filters
+Then $\BB$ is forcing equivalent to a strongly presaturated tower of normal filters. \end{lemma}